Multi-point Green's functions for SLE and an estimate of Beffara: Proof of Beffara's estimate and Lemma Proof of Beffara's estimate and Lemma 3.1

-For the event $\{\Delta^*_{\tau_k}(w) < 2^{-j/2}\}$ there must be at least one $l$ such that $\Delta^*_{\tau_l}(w) \ge 2^{-j/2}$ and $\Delta^*_{\tau_{l+1}}(w) < 2^{-j/2}$.
-By using Lemma \ref{MainEstimate3} for that single step if $R_l =1$ or Lemma \ref{MainEstimate4} if $R_l = 0$ and \ref{MainEstimate1} for all other steps we have that By combining this with the above event we see that for some choice of $\mu$ and where $c$ is being used generically to absorb the leading $k$.
-Thus by choosing $\mu$ and $\alpha$ to be the same (which we can do by taking the minimum for both) we get the desired result. \end{proof}
+for some choice of $\mu$ and where $c$ is being used generically to absorb the leading $k$.
+Thus by choosing $\mu$ and $\alpha$ to be the same (which we can do by taking the minimum for both) we get the desired result. \end{pf}

 We will now show how this proposition implies the main theorem.
-The proof rests upon the following combinatorial lemma.
+The proof rests upon the following combinatorial lemma. \begin{lemma} For every $\alpha>0$, there exist $c$ and a $u>0$ such that for all $k$